 Grey and Blackwater Disposal

-Please use the dump points at Penrose Park or in Broken Hill.
+Please use the dump points in Broken Hill.

 Do NOT dump caravan toilet waste in our public toilets.
 We use a septic system and the chemicals mess with the process.

 Silverton’s water is chlorinated/untreated and it is not recommended for drinking.
 We suggest bringing bottled water for drinking and cooking.

 Silverton is a dog-friendly town.
 Please keep your dogs on a lead at all times and clean up after them.